 - A Position the mouse pointer on the rotation handle; the mouse pointer appears as a circular arrow. - B Click and drag to the right about 45 degrees; the mouse pointer appears as four small arrows when rotating. - 10.
-If necessary, click one of the shapes to display the handles and then hold Shift and click the other shape.
-Holding Shift allows you to select multiple shapes at once, which allows you to delete, move, or format them all at the same time. - 11.
+If necessary, click one of the shapes to display the handles and then hold Shift and click the other shape. - 11.
 Tap Delete to remove both shapes. - 12.
 If necessary, choose View→Show→Ruler.

 - 13. Choose Insert→Illustrations→Shapes and choose Rounded Rectangle again. - 14.
-Starting about 1" from the top of the page and about 1" from the left-hand margin, draw a I" tall rectangle that spans across the page but remains within the margins. - 15.
+Starting about 1" from the top of the page and about 1" from the left-hand margin, draw a 1" tall rectangle that spans across the page but remains within the margins. - 15.
 Position the mouse pointer on the shape until the pointer appears as a four-headed arrow.